HappyTetrahedron/penguard/README.md

 registers with the group.

 The guardians that do not act as creators will have to register with an existing group.
-They ask the Discovery server for information on a specific group by sending the group’s ID.
+They ask the Liaison server for information on a specific group by sending the group’s ID.
 That ID must hence be known beforehand by the guardian.
 The server will find the according group and send the IPs of all registered guardians to the new guardian, as well as